Privacy Policy: Definition, issues and explanations

 Advantages:

-- Legal protection in the event of a dispute.
+• Legal protection in the event of litigation.

 Disadvantages:

-- May be perceived as an obstacle to the fluidity of the user experience if too detailed or poorly presented.
+• Can be perceived as an obstacle to a smooth user experience if too detailed or poorly presented.

 Concrete examples and use cases of the Privacy Policy